“A dream that I dream alone is but only a dream. But a dream that we dream together is reality.”

 Companies must plan:

-Who is going to have authority and responsibility during each step of the process to actually implement the Plan?
+- Who will have authority and responsibility during each step of the process to implement the Plan?

 Successful companies plan, unsuccessful companies react.